D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Specialization:
 - Description: A model can properly estimate values at the level of mass transfer propagation.
 - Examples:
+A transient mechanical model that is compatible with modelling axial, rotationa and lateral drill-string displacement.
+A transient hydraulic model that is compatible with modelling fluid mass transfer inside the string and the annulus.
 - Definition set: Model
 ## Location <!-- NOUN -->
 - Display name: Location